Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 attempt, you will need to add the `NeedsBindingFlag` and set its value to `true` in order to reattempt a binding.

-Finally, you may find these internal components added during conversion based on the skinning methods used:
+Finally, you may find these internal components added during baking based on the skinning methods used:

 -   Linear Blend Skinning
     -   LinearBlendSkinningShaderIndex